Sho-case: Shohei Ohtani gets All-Star win for AL, bats, too

 Ohtani unleashed his 100 mph heat while pitching a perfect inning for the win in becoming baseball’s first two-way All-Star, Guerrero rocked Coors Field with a 468-foot home run and the American League breezed 5-2 Tuesday night for its eighth straight victory.

-Near and far, the sport's entire focus was on Ohtani from the very start.
+Near and far, the sport’s entire focus was on Ohtani from the very start in this All-Star Game.

 Players on both sides climbed to the dugout rails to watch him, and the Japanese sensation went 0 for 2, grounding out twice as the AL’s leadoff man and designated hitter.